 The civil suit has been filed against our Promoter and Director, Ms. Pooja Makhija and others, including Municipal Corporation of Delhi.
 The Plaintiff Durga Din Kureel has filed the civil suit for damages and permanent injunction against the Defendant No.1, our Promoter and Director Pooja Makhija claiming damages of Rs.
-3,95,000/-(Rupees Three Lakh Ninety Five Thousand Only) along with pendent lite interest and future interest @18% per annum from the date of the filing of suit till realization and praying for a decree of permanent injunction in favour of the Plaintiff and against the Defendant No.1.,her agents, family members from raising illegal and unlawful construction in the property bearing no. C-5/D 115-B, Janak Puri, New Delhi.
+3,95,000/- (Rupees Three Lakh Ninety Five Thousand Only) along with pendent lite interest and future interest @18% per annum from the date of the filing of suit till realization and praying for a decree of permanent injunction in favour of the Plaintiff and against the Defendant No.1.,her agents, family members from raising illegal and unlawful construction in the property bearing no. C-5/D 115-B, Janak Puri, New Delhi.
 The Plaintiff is the owner of the Flat No. C-5/D, 115-A, Janakpuri, New Delhi- 110058.
 The Plaintiff has alleged that the Defendant No.1 has been carrying out illegal, unlawful and unauthorised construction in her flat in active connivance and conspiracy with the officials of the Defendants the Municipal Corporation of Delhi, as a result of which cracks have come up in the plasters of the flat belonging to the Plaintiff and because of the illegal, unlawful and unauthorised construction, number of physical cracks have become apparent on the walls, there is water seepage at some portions of the wall, and the plaster is getting chipped off automatically at many places and the said damages to the property of the Plaintiff have resulted due to illegal constructions being carried out by the Defendant No.1 in her flat.
 The Court has held that no relief has been sought against the Station House Officer (SHO) (Defendant No.2) and he is also not a necessary party, for adjudication of the controversy, being subject matter of the present suit.
 Accordingly, the Defendant No. 2 was deleted from the array of the parties.
 The Court has ordered that amended memo of parties be filed, by the next date of hearing.
 The Plaintiff has filed amended memo of parties.
 The matter was last heard on July 29, 2024 and presently listed for plaintiff evidence.
-The Plaintiff has filed evidence alongwith the application under Order VII Rule 14 of the Code of Civil Procedure, 1908, which was allowed, subject to cost of Rs.
-2500/- and the additional documents were taken on record.
-Presently, the matter is pending for consideration of Plaintiff evidence and the next date of hearing is September 12, 2025.
+Presently, the matter is pending and the next date of hearing is October 18, 2024.